mckenningHS/SAproject/README.md

 ### Why did you choose this feature?

-- It connects Breezy’s device data with HubSpot’s CRM data, showing how the integration can drive sales and marketing actions.
+This feature connects Breezy’s device and commerce data with HubSpot’s CRM by turning estimated energy usage into actionable upsell signals.
+It ties Breezy’s hardware + subscription model directly into revenue-focused insights that sales and marketing teams can use.
-- It ties Breezy’s business model (hardware + subscription) directly into revenue-focused insights inside HubSpot.
+A key benefit is that Breezy doesn’t need to send all of its e-commerce or device-level data into HubSpot.
+The evaluation happens inside Breezy’s own platform, and only the meaningful outcome (e.g., upsell_opportunity = High) is pushed to the CRM.
+This keeps HubSpot clean, protects sensitive business data, and surfaces only the insights that matter.

 ### How does it make the integration smarter?